-Plebeians were usually poor and this meant that their work was related to working the land of the rich Patricians although generally speaking carrying out trade and commerce was not forbidden to them.
+Plebeians were usually poor and this meant that their work was related to working the land of the rich Patricians.
+They also carried out other Roman jobs as well as being actively involved in trade and commerce.

-The basic subdivision between Patricians and Plebeians lasted throughout the history of Rome although the shift from kingdom to republic and then to empire clearly meant some changes in the relative access to power of the different classes.
+The basic subdivision between Patricians and Plebeians lasted throughout the history of Rome.
+The shift from Roman kingdom to Roman republic and then to a Roman empire brought changes in the relative access to power for the different social classes.

 Much of Roman politics, particularly during the republican age, was to do with the struggle for rights and the sharing of power between the Plebeians and Patricians.
 They were rather like two political parties.
 Julius Caesar for example stood for the Plebeians (the people’s party) although it is important to note that he himself was a Patrician.
 Politics huh!?